gmnamra/parking_spot/README.md

 		- the parking spot at tow different time point or,
 		- two different parking spots at same or different time points

-		Our DL model can only report if there is "anything" like a car in each spot.
+		Measuring Similarity
 		Since the *viewing setup* is shared, the difference in appearances is constrained to minor translations and changes in **shape** due to changes in color and brightness.
 My approach to make our same-car approach invariant to the above is as follow:
 		- minor-movement and coarse comparison:
-			We use a template matching method to measure where and how well spot in one time/place point appears in the other.
+			I use a template matching method to measure where and how well spot in one time/place point appears in the other.
 We use Normalized Correlation metric as it is invariant to linear changes in contrast.
 			We will convert the 3 channel BGR image to a single channel gray.
-Same colors produce same gray however the difference is attenueted in gray.
+Same colors produce same gray however the distance between colors is attenueted in converted gray.
 There are many good alternatives and we can assess them if sensitivity is revealed as an issue.

-		- to compare color signature I compute mutual information between color axis for each image.
-In other words, how does one color axis is predicted by the other.
-Among color spaces, distance between colors are most correlated with human perception in Lab color space.
-BGR images are converted to Lab color space. **L** represents the luminance channel as measured from a reference white point. **a** and **b** are chromatic channels.
+			Specifically, the image roi in one image is matched in an expanded roi in the other image.
+A threshold of 0.5 is used.

+		Combining DL & Similarity
+			two cars are considered the same iff: if DL detects a car in at least one of the two spots and image ROIs match better than similarity threshold two cars are considered NOT the same car iff:
+				Regardless of DL results, if the image ROIs match lower than the image similarity threshold.

 ##### Issues
-		Possible sequential timestamp changes observed in the parking spot Car -> Same Car Partial  ( pulling in to parking spot ) Same Car Partial -> Empty  ( pulling in out of the parking spot ) Parked Car -> Same Parked Car with door/trunk/etc open
+		Possible changes present in sequential timestamp captures of the parking spot Car -> Same Car Partial  ( pulling in to parking spot ) Same Car Partial -> Empty  ( pulling in out of the parking spot ) Parked Car -> Same Parked Car with door/trunk/etc open